We need more leaders who reflect the people they lead.

 Being inclusive and intersectional at work is important to creating a space where everyone feels welcome.
 Oftentimes, culture change comes from the top.
 Ramos suggests, “Leaders must foster a sense of psychological safety so that their employees feel supported and okay to take risks without penalty or fear of repercussions.
 Employees should have that open space to suggest new ideas or even discuss difficult topics.”

 Choosing an investment strategy that supports your values can be difficult.
 Here are some tips to get you started:

-- Look for an investment firm that specialized in impact investing or SRI
+- Look for an investment firm such as Invested interests that specialized in impact investing or SRI

 - Research companies that align with your values

 - Explore socially responsible portfolios that fit with your values

 If you’re specifically thinking about intersectionality in your investments, as yourself some of the questions Professor Nash provides in her framework:

 - Is the investment firm or company you want to invest in explicitly anti-racist?